Home Vancouver Monthly Calendar Metro Vancouver Cycling Races Rotary Ride for Rescue Cycling Race at Cypress Mountain

 The goal of the Rotary Ride for Rescue is usually to raise $100,000 or more through pledges, donations and sponsorships.
 Proceeds from the event benefit both Rotary humanitarian projects and North Shore Search & Rescue.

 The Rotary Ride for Rescue is a fundraising event put on by the Rotary Club of West Vancouver Sunrise.
 The service club meets weekly on Thursday mornings at the Parc Education Centre at 2225 Marine Drive in West Vancouver.
-Rotary humanitarian projects include initiatives to eradicate polio, provide clean drinking water to third world communities and empower youth both locally and throughout the world.
+Rotary humanitarian projects include initiatives to eradicate polio, provide clean drinking water to developing communities and empower youth both locally and throughout the world.

 To register, donate and for more information, see the official Rotary Ride for Rescue website.